-As far back as I can remember I have always loved music and from an early age I would watch all the pop stars performing their songs thinking what a great life they must have while wondering if I would ever be famous.
+As far back as I can remember I have always loved music and from an early age, I would watch all the pop stars performing their songs thinking what a great life they must have while wondering if I would ever be famous.
 Would I ever be top of the charts with a hit song?
 Perhaps if I’d spent more time learning how to play musical instruments then it could have happened.
-However, I sucked at playing the guitar at school and when it came my turn to play the drums I refused because I knew I simply wouldn’t be able to do it.
+However, I sucked at playing guitar at school and when it came to my turn to play the drums I refused because I knew I simply wouldn’t be able to do it.
 I was told by the teacher to either play the drums or go and stand outside the classroom – I put down the sticks and went and stood outside so any dreams of being a stadium-sell out musician pretty much ended there.

 Although, not everyone can say that they have appeared on a B-side of a UK number one song but I can…listen out for me on this at around 3:09…